SUSE/kernel-pages/SLE12-SP5-RT.md

 Please note: The packages are built for the distribution they are targetting.
 In case of the vanilla and linux-next branches, this is the latest released openSUSE version.
-While the packages should work fine on fine on a distribution that is slightly newer or slightly older, installing ancient kernels on the latest distributions is asking for trouble.
+While the packages should work fine on a distribution that is slightly newer or slightly older, installing ancient kernels on the latest distributions is asking for trouble.
 Same goes for the opposite case, e.g. installing the Factory